pandas-dev/pandas/web/pandas/pdeps/0007-copy-on-write.md

 breaking change in behaviour (see next section), there some other potential
 disadvantages:

-* Deviation from numpy: numpy uses the copy and view concepts, while in this proposal views would basically not exist anymore in pandas (for the user, at least; we would still use it internally as an implementation detail)
+* Deviation from NumPy: NumPy uses the copy and view concepts, while in this proposal views would basically not exist anymore in pandas (for the user, at least; we would still use it internally as an implementation detail)
-  * But as a counter argument: many pandas users are probably not familiar with those concepts, and pandas already deviates from the exact rules in numpy.
+  * But as a counter argument: many pandas users are probably not familiar with those concepts, and pandas already deviates from the exact rules in NumPy.
 * Performance cost of indexing and methods becomes harder to predict: because the copy of the data doesn't happen at the moment when actually creating the new object, but can happen at a later stage when modifying either the parent or child object, it becomes less transparent about when pandas copies data (but in general we should copy less often).
+This is somewhat mitigated because Copy-on-Write will only copy the columns that are mutated.
+Unrelated columns won't get copied.
-* Increased memory usage for some use cases: while the majority of use cases will probably see an improvement in memory usage with this proposal, there are a few use cases where this might not be the case.
+* Increased memory usage for some use cases: while the majority of use cases will see an improvement in memory usage with this proposal, there are a few use cases where this might not be the case.
 Specifically in cases where pandas currently does return a view (eg slicing rows) and in the case you are fine with (or don't care about) the current behaviour of it being a view when mutating that subset (i.e. mutating the sliced subset also mutates the parent dataframe), in such a case the proposal would introduce a new copy compared to the current behaviour.
+There is a workaround for this though: The copy is not needed if the previous object goes out of scope, e.g. the variable is reassigned to something else.

 ## Backward compatibility